Dr. Corinne Martinez, Co-Director

 Dr. Brent Duckor

-Dr. Brent Duckor is an Associate professor at the Lurie College of Education at San José State University, where he teaches in the Department of Teacher Education and serves as core faculty in the Ed.D.
+Dr. Brent Duckor is a Professor at the Lurie College of Education at San José State University, where he teaches in the Department of Teacher Education and serves as core faculty in the Ed.D.
 Leadership Program.
 A leading scholar in the field of K-12 assessment who conducts research in applied psychometrics, Dr. Duckor received his Ph.D. in Quantitative Methods and Evaluation at the University of California, Berkeley.
 He holds a Masters of International Affairs with a Business concentration from Columbia University and a B.A. degree in Politics with Honors from the University of California, Santa Cruz.
 His scholarship has appeared in Teachers College Record, Phi Delta Kappan, Journal of Teacher Education, Journal of Educational Measurement, Mathematics Teaching in the Middle School, and Educational Leadership.
 A former high school teacher at Central Park East Secondary School in New York City, Brent taught History, Economics, and Civics/Government in the Senior Institute.
 For over 30 years, he has blended his passion for linking policy with practice and works to inspire new teachers and educational leaders to work closely together on behalf of traditionally underserved students.

 Dr. Lorri M. Capizzi

-Dr. Lorri M. Capizzi is an Assistant professor in the Department of Counselor Education at the Lurie College of Education at San José State University.
+Dr. Lorri M. Capizzi is an Assistant Professor in the Department of Counselor Education at the Lurie College of Education at San José State University.
 She has over 15 years of federal grant administration experience with Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) working with schools, districts, and counties serving students in foster care and students experiencing homelessness.
 Dr. Capizzi’s expertise with youth at-risk spans K-12 to higher education emphasizing practice-based training and applied research.
 She is a specialist in the area of foster youth and has been a consultant to County Offices of Education where she has advised districts on developing Local Control Accountability Plans (LCAPs).
 She serves as the faculty advisor for the CSU Guardian Scholars Program for emancipated foster youth in higher education at San Jose State and advises SJSU administration on program design and curriculum development for this program.
 Her research partnerships/projects have served the California Department of Education, County Offices of Education - Foster and Homeless divisions, California Department of Child and Family Services and The Superior Courts of Santa Clara County.

 Dr. Antoinette Linton